 You will also be facing fines up to $150,000 under the maximum allowable penalty for each felony conviction plus surcharges.
 However, because meth is considered a dangerous drug, this amount can increase if a judge warrants a stiffer financial penalty.

 - Additionally, you might be ordered to attend drug rehabilitation or counseling.
 If you are, you may be responsible for reimbursing the costs of your treatment.

-If you are found guilty of any meth crime in Arizona, a judge will take the following factors into consideration when deciding your sentence:
+If you are found guilty of any meth crime in Phoenix, a judge will take the following factors into consideration when deciding your sentence:

 - Your prior drug offenses